Stovoy/stevemostovoy.me/README.md

 # stevemostovoy.me

-This repo contains all the code for my personal website, `stevemostovoy.me`.
+This repo contains all the code for my personal website, http://stevemostovoy.me.